Lifelong Learning and the Healthcare Executive

 Statement of the Issue

-The American College of Healthcare Executives (ACHE) believes healthcare executives have a responsibility to foster their own professional development throughout their careers.
-As employers, healthcare executives also play an important role in supporting the professional development of their employees.
-For healthcare executives, career development activities should include the following:
+The American College of Healthcare Executives believes healthcare executives have a responsibility to take charge of their professional and leadership development throughout their careers and, as part of the profession, to play an important role in supporting the professional and leadership development of others.

-- Periodic self-assessment that involves taking stock of one’s career in terms of professional strengths and weaknesses and specific competencies needed for current responsibilities.
-Self-assessments also should be used to focus on career aspirations and development of an action plan for achieving career goals.
+- Undertake periodic self-assessment that involves taking stock of one’s career in terms of individual professional strengths and weaknesses and specific competencies needed for current and future responsibilities.
+Self-assessments also should be used to identify career aspirations ensuring a professional development action plan is in place to achieve career goals and progression.

-- Active networking that includes both one-on-one interaction with peers and professional society and trade association involvement.
+- As part of the healthcare leadership community, engage in active networking that includes both one-on-one interaction with peers and professional society and trade association involvement.
+Networking benefits the individual and contributes to the professional and leadership development of others.